c10l/vagrant-butcher/README.md

 ## Changelog

+### Version 1.0.0

+There's a pre-release plugin version that works on Vagrant 1.1+.
+If you need that or want to help with the testing, have a look at the README on the [release/1.0](https://github.com/cassianoleal/vagrant-butcher/tree/release/1.0) branch.

 ### Version 0.0.3

 * Uses chef.node_name if set.
 Otherwise, fall back to vm.host_name (as before), or vm.box. -- _Kudos to [pikesley](https://github.com/pikesley)_.